-- (a) Upon receipt of a completed application meeting the requirements of this ordinance and payment of the permit application fee, the Clerk shall refer a copy of the application to the fire department and the Community Development Department, the planning division, and other affected departments for review and compliance with the City Code. - (b) No application for a permit shall be approved unless: - (1) The fire department and the Community Development Department and other affected departments have inspected the proposed location for compliance with all state and local building, electrical, fire, mechanical and plumbing requirements. - (2) The Community Development Department, the planning division, and other affected departments have confirmed that the proposed location complies with the zoning ordinance. - (3) The proposed Marihuana Business has been issued a certificate of occupancy and, if necessary, a building permit. - (4) The City Treasurer confirms the applicant and each stakeholder and the proposed location of the Marihuana Businesses are not in default to the City. - (c) After sixty (60) days from the effective date of this ordinance, the Clerk shall begin accepting adult-use Marihuana Business applications for a permit to operate a grower, processor, secure transporter, safety compliance facility, marihuana event organizer, and temporary marihuana event.
+- (a) Upon receipt of a completed application meeting the requirements of this ordinance and payment of the permit application fee, the Clerk shall refer a copy of the application to the fire department and the Community Development Department, the planning division, and other affected departments for review and compliance with the City Code. - (b) No application for a permit shall be approved unless: - (1) The fire department and the Community Development Department and other affected departments have inspected the proposed location for compliance with all state and local building, electrical, fire, mechanical and plumbing requirements. - (2) The Community Development Department, the planning division, and other affected departments have confirmed that the proposed location complies with the zoning ordinance. - (3) The proposed Marihuana Business has been issued a certificate of occupancy and, if necessary, a building permit. - (4) The City Treasurer confirms the applicant and each stakeholder and the proposed location of the Marihuana Businesses are not in default to the City. - (c) After this ordinance becomes effective, the Clerk shall begin accepting adult-use Marihuana Business applications within 60 days.
+After sixty (60) days from the effective date of this ordinance, the Clerk shall begin accepting adult-use Marihuana Business applications for a permit to operate a grower, processor, secure transporter, safety compliance facility, marihuana event organizer, and temporary marihuana event.